edwardcrichton/ox-terms-js-date/README.md

 ```
 %yyyy - full year
 %yy - last two digits of the year
+%MMMM - full name of the month e.g. January
+%MMM - shorter name of the month e.g. Jan
+%MM - two digit month of the year e.g. 01
+%M - month of the year, not zero padded e.g. 1
 %EEEE - full name of the day of the week e.g. Monday
 %EEE - shorter name of the day of the week e.g. Mon
 %ww - day of week number 1-7 (sun-sat)